Jobs at Baymard

 Key Work Values at Baymard

 90% of our team works remotely, but once a year we all get together for a meetup.
-Last time was on Iceland, where one of the activities was snowmobiling on glaciers.
+This is from our meetup on Iceland, where one of the activities was snowmobiling on glaciers.
 Second, is oyster hunting in a Danish tidal sea, catching 240 oysters in 12 minutes.

 The following work values are central to us at Baymard and hopefully gives you an idea of our culture and what working at Baymard is like:

 - Flat organization – Baymard is a small organization of just ~15 people.
 This means zero management layers between you and final decision.
 You’ll have direct access to and impact on decision making.

 - Lots of responsibility – From day 1 (OK, maybe day 2) you will be working on final products or services.
 We believe the best way to learn is to work an actual products and challenges, supplemented with rich ‘early feedback’.